 - Prolonged use with more and more of the substance over time.

-- Continuing to use the substance regardless of consequence.
+- Continuing to use the substance regardless of consequences.

 - Giving up social activities in favor of the substance in question.

-- Continuing use despite mental or physical health being affected.
+- Continuing use despite mental or physical health is affected.

 - Using the substance even if it’s a danger to your health.